 Much of the bureaucracy of safety management systems depend on correct and specific understanding of safety concepts.
-Misunderstanding definitions in SMS is synonymous to misunderstanding what a safety element is, and can compromise how that safety element is:
+Misunderstanding definitions in SMS is synonymous with misunderstanding what a safety element is and can compromise how that safety element is:

 - Documented; and

 - Accounted for.

-While a definition is just way to understand safety elements, it’s always important to remember that such safety concepts;
+While a definition is just a way to understand safety elements, it’s always important to remember that such safety concepts;

-- Are real, identifiable “things” in your environment that can pose danger to your safety.
+- Are real, identifiable “things” in your environment that can pose a danger to your safety.

 So, long story short, definitions matter because they are the filter with which we assess our environment.

 Definition of Hazard: What Is a Hazard?

-Hazards are one of the core concern of the safety management system.
+Hazards are one of the core concerns of the safety management system.
 A hazard: